Off-Grid Water System Guide

 Build redundancy.

-That’s how water security is built — one system at a time.
+That’s how real water security is built.